xavierloeraflores/Delivery-Routing/program-overview.md

 #### Strength 1

 Greedy algorithms are simple to implement and understand.
 They make locally optimal choices that can create a result that is sufficiently efficient.
-The delivery routing program uses a greedy algorithm that optimizes for loading the priority packages across all trucks to be delivered on time and for finding the next closest package and then delivering it.
+The delivery routing program uses a greedy algorithm that optimizes for loading the priority packages across all trucks to be delivered on time and then for finding the next closest package and then delivering it.

 #### Strength 2

 Greedy algorithms are great for finding a suitable solution quickly rather than spending resources finding the best most optimal solution.
-The delivery routing program uses a greedy algorithm that optimizes for finding the next closest package and then delivering it rather than finding the quickest route to deliver all packages considering all possible routes.
+The delivery routing program uses a nearest greedy algorithm that optimizes for finding the next closest package and then delivering it rather than finding the quickest route to deliver all packages considering all possible routes.

 ---